khandaa/base_v1/README.md

    npm start
    ```

-### Default Admin Credentials
+### Default Credentials

+#### Admin User
 - Email: admin@employdex.com
 - Mobile/Username: 9999999999
 - Password: Admin@123

 The admin user has full permissions to manage users, roles, and permissions in the system.

+#### Full Access User (FA)
+- Email: fa@employdex.com
+- Mobile/Username: 8888888888
+- Password: User@123

+The FA user has been assigned the "full_access" role which grants all available permissions in the system.
+This user can be used for testing and validation purposes.

-**Note:** The login has been updated to accept either email or mobile number.
-You can log in with either credential.
+**Note:** The login has been updated to accept either email, username, or mobile number.
+You can log in with any of these credentials.

 ### Demo Users